 In April 2020, a new recording was released for the Organroxx label with the complete Clavier-Übung III by J. S. Bach, played on the monumental Draps/Flentrop organ in Sint-Niklaas (BE), in which the organ works are interspersed with the sung chorales.

 Bart Jacobs has cooperated with All of Bach, a project of the Netherlands Bach Society.
 His Bach interpretations on organ and harpsichord can be seen and heard on www.allofbach.com.

 In 2018 he founded the organ duo 422play together with organist Reitze Smits.
 This duo discovers new possibilities fort he oran in their own original arrangements of music by Debussy, Ravel, Mendelsohn, Purcell, and others.
 In July 2020, their debut album was released, played on the Grenzing organ of St Michael’s and Gudula’s cathedral in Brussels.

-Bart Jacobs is co-founder of the Vlaamse Klavecimbel Vereniging (2006), (the Flemish Harpsichord Society), which aims to enlarge the public’s interest in the harpsichord by organizing annual Harpsichord Days, workshops and public master classes.
+Bart Jacobs is co-founder of the Vlaamse Klavecimbel Vereniging (2006) (the Flemish Harpsichord Society), which aims to enlarge the public’s interest in the harpsichord by organizing annual Harpsichord Days, workshops and public master classes.

 As teacher of organ and harpsichord, Bart Jacobs is attached to the Academy for Music, Drama and Dance in Bornem (Antwerp).
-Since 2013 he is guest lecturer in harpsichord and basso continuo at the Lemmens Institute.